 - Increased energy

-NOTE: the pleasurable effects of caffeine intake come at a price, since negative effects can also occur, such as difficulty sleeping and occasional exhaustion from increased adrenal hormones.
+NOTE: the pleasurable and beneficial effects of caffeine intake come at a price, since negative effects can also occur, such as difficulty sleeping and occasional exhaustion from increased adrenal hormones.

 An individual that either never had coffee or any caffeinated drinks or had a long period of caffeine abstinence, experiences the most intense reactions to the first dose of caffeine.